 A 2015 report by the Legislative Analyst’s Office shows that growing demand outpaces insufficient supply of housing.
 Paradoxically, there’s plenty of land to build on.
-A 2016 McKinsey report revealed that California has enough capacity to build 5 million units in building “hot spots”.
+A 2016 McKinsey report revealed that California has enough capacity to build 5 million units in building “hot spots.”
 The problem is that housing developers cannot quickly find a plot of land they might develop, nor can they quickly identify information comparing that property’s zoning with municipal housing law.
 If a given property required a zoning change, that could mean years of red tape.
-Developers, builders, and third-party service providers to the construction industry needed a way to explore LA’s real estate data and quickly find land that doesn’t require a zoning change.
+Developers, builders, and third-party service providers to the construction industry needed big data analytics for real estate to explore LA’s property data and quickly find land that doesn’t require a zoning change.

 Pactriglo was launched in 2017 to solve this data exploration challenge.
 Benjamin Pezzillo, a former City of Los Angeles labor union executive and Robert Lega, a GIS analyst, sought a way to improve housing production by making geospatial data easier to explore.